atSistemas/openshift-s2i-springboot/README.md

 ## Note
 The last steps generate a imageStream from the build strategy s2i (source to image) from source code of a example git repository (SpringBoot).
-Once the image is generate, the infraestructure will be setup fot the springboot service.
+Once the image is generate, the infraestructure will be setup for the SpringBoot service.